tuantvk/rnmaestro/README.md

   <img style="width:400px" src="https://media.tenor.com/blHCE4Hrc20AAAAd/bravo.gif" alt="https://media.tenor.com/blHCE4Hrc20AAAAd/bravo.gif" />
 <p>

-Maestro cũng còn rất mới với cộng đồng testing ứng dụng di động, còn nhiều vấn đề phải chỉnh sửa, nâng cấp.
-Tuy nhiên, rất xứng đáng để được 1 star trên [Maestro Github](https://github.com/mobile-dev-inc/maestro) cho đội ngũ phát triển.
+Maestro is also very new to the mobile application testing community, there are many issues to fix and upgrade.
+However, it is well deserved 1 star on the [Maestro Github](https://github.com/mobile-dev-inc/maestro) for the development team.

-🎉 🎉 🎉 **Hy vọng bài viết hữu ích với mọi người!
-Cảm ơn !** 🎉 🎉 🎉
+🎉 🎉 🎉 **Hope the article is useful to everyone!
+Thanks !** 🎉 🎉 🎉

-## Đóng góp
+## Contributions

-Mọi ý kiến cũng như đóng góp luôn được chào đón.
-Hãy tạo [Issues](https://github.com/tuantvk/rnmaestro/issues) hoặc [Pull requests](https://github.com/tuantvk/rnmaestro/pulls) cho tôi.
+Any comments and suggestions are always welcome.
+Please make [Issues](https://github.com/tuantvk/rnmaestro/issues) or [Pull requests](https://github.com/tuantvk/rnmaestro/pulls) for me.

 ## License